Email: [email protected] SMS: +1 (650) 332-4607

 Textbelt quota corresponds to the number of SMS segments that you send.
 If you send a long message, it will be broken into multiple SMS.

 The maximum size of a text is 140 bytes.
+The most efficient encoding for SMS is GSM-7, which is a limited character set that uses 7 bits for each character.
+This means you can send 140*8/7 = 160 characters.
 If you use non-GSM characters (eg. unicode) your message may be limited to 70 characters, because unicode characters are 2 bytes each.

 If you're using more SMS quota than you expected and you don't think your message is unicode encoded, closely inspect your message for sneaky unicode characters such as unicode whitespace, apostrophes, and quotation marks.